✔ No account fees or minimums ✔ Up to 4.20% APY

 Affordability: Used cars are generally cheaper than new cars; the more miles on the odometer, the more affordable it typically is.
 And expect continued savings: For the most part, used cars are cheaper to insure than new ones.
 Maintenance costs: A high-mileage automobile is more likely to need repair work.
 Eventually, a necessary repair may cost more than the car’s value, at which point you may want to consider buying a different car.

 Depreciation: A new car typically loses 20% of its value in the first year; then 60% by the 5-year mark.
 By buying an older, high-mileage car, you don’t have to worry about such large depreciation hits.
-Safety: A car with high mileage is likely at least a few years old, so it won’t have the industry’s latest safety technologies.
+Safety: A car with high mileage is likely at least several years old, so it may not have the industry’s latest safety technologies.

 Ease of purchase: You can likely drive a high-mileage car off the lot as soon as you sign.
-Wait times for some new cars, however, have reached as long as four months in 2022.
+Getting a new car, on the other hand, may involve a wait time.
 In addition, you may be able to purchase a high-mileage car with cash, meaning you can skip the credit check and financing discussions./td>

 Financing challenges: While paying with cash is an option for a higher-mileage car, the price may still be too steep for your bank account.
 Because of the increased chances for mechanical issues, lenders might be hesitant to offer financing for cars with more than 100,000 miles on them.